B02

 Negative Concord in adult L2 acquisition

-The syntactic nature of negative concord (NC) is still under debate.
-On the one hand, some theoretical accounts connect the emergence of NC to the high position of negation in sentence structure.
-On the other hand, some studies establish a relationship between NC and the internal syntactic properties of Negative Concord Items (NCI) in a language.
-In particular, it is still an open question whether NCIs in NC-systems behave like negative quantifiers (as German niemand) or Negative Polarity Items (NPI, as English anybody).
-The goal of the present project is to contribute to this debate by studying the acquisition of NC in Italian as a second language.
+The syntactic status of negative concord (NC) is still debated: some accounts tie NC to a high structural position of negation; others link it to the internal syntax of Negative Concord Items (NCIs).
+A key open issue is whether NCIs in NC systems behave like negative quantifiers (e.g., German niemand) or like Negative Polarity Items (NPIs, e.g., English anybody).
+This project addresses this issue in a multilingual perspective by studying how NC in Italian is acquired as a second language.

 More about our project